jBOT: Semantic Jet Representation Clustering Emerges from Self-Distillation: Experiment

 \subsection{Dataset}

 We train and evaluate on the JetNet dataset~\cite{Kansal:2021cqp,kansal_2022_6975118}.
 The dataset consists of 880k simulated jets with transverse momentum ($p_{\text{T}}$) around 1 TeV, originating from light quarks (q), gluons (g), W bosons, Z bosons, and top quarks (t) produced in proton-proton collisions at a center-of-mass energy of 13 TeV.
 Jet clustering is performed using the anti-$k_{\text{T}}$ algorithm~\cite{Cacciari:2008gp} with a distance parameter of 0.8.
 Each jet stores up to 30 highest-$p_{\text{T}}$ constituent particles, each with four features $(\eta_{\text{rel}}, \phi_{\text{rel}}, p_{\text{T,rel}}, \text{valid})$, where $\eta_{\text{rel}}=\eta-\eta_{\text{jet}}$ and $\phi_{\text{rel}}=\phi-\phi_{\text{jet}}$ are the pseudorapidity and azimuthal angle measured from the jet axis, $p_{\text{T,rel}}=p_{\text{T}}/p_{\text{T,jet}}$ is the $p_{\text{T}}$ fraction relative to the jet, and ``valid'' is a boolean indicating whether the particle is padded when the jet contains fewer than 30 particles.
 The dataset also contains jet-level kinematic features such as jet $p_{\text{T}}$, $\eta$, and $\phi$, but we do not consider them in the models, since their distributions differ between classes and these dataset priors, without proper re-weighting, may introduce bias into jet classification, which should be based on jet substructure information only.
-We note that in spite of this, the jBOT method is indeed capable of handling these global features.
+In spite of this, the jBOT method is capable of handling these global features.
+We also note that the dataset is modest in size in the context of foundation model training, so the downstream results should be interpreted as a proof-of-concept demonstration that self-distillation on jets can yield semantic and transferable representations.